Social Implications of Anti Choice Laws

 Apothecaries and midwives sold cures that “brought on the menses”.
+These cures were often openly advertised in newspapers and circulars.
 As we know, pregnancy has always killed people, especially before the modern understanding of germs.
 Like now, many people back then sought abortions to be sure they would be able to care for the children they already have.

 Education and contraception prevent abortion far better than anti-choice laws do

 The Economist, hardly a leftist magazine, lays out the argument.
-Essentially, a combination of education and accessible, cheap contraception is far more effective than bans at reducing numbers of abortions.
+Essentially, a combination of education and accessible, cheap contraception is far more effective than bans at reducing the number of abortions.